apache/apisix-website/blog/en/blog/2021/08/11/interview-TuZhengsong.md

 - Apache APISIX
 - Community
 - Open Source
-description: "This interview is about Zhengsong Tu's journey from an open source community nerd to an APISIX committer for Apache's top open source project.
-Zhengsong Tu (GitHub ID: tzssangglass) was elected as an Apache APISIX committer on July 22, 2021 for his deep involvement in Apache APISIX development and his many contributions to the community."
+description: This article introduces Apache APISIX Zhengsong Tu's growth experience as a committer, and why he should participate in the Apache APISIX community and his contributions to the community.
-tags: [Interview]
+tags: [Community]
 ---

 > This interview is about Zhengsong Tu's journey from an open source community nerd to an APISIX committer for Apache's top open source project.
 Zhengsong Tu (GitHub ID: tzssangglass) was elected as an Apache APISIX committer on July 22, 2021 for his deep involvement in Apache APISIX development and his many contributions to the community.